 The historical center and oldest part of Cartagena, the Centro, is also is the most touristy.
 But here you will find the most restaurants, upscale hotels, and high end shops.
 The big beautiful colonial churches grace the neighborhood with their dominating presence and you’ll hear the click of horses’ hooves pulling carriages around the walled city.
 It truly is beautiful and very safe to walk around at all times.
-The old city will feel the most like traditional, Colombian culture.
+The old city will feel the most traditional.

 Hotels in Centro, Cartagena

 Honestly, I put a lot of effort into hotel selection.
 Part of the reason is because I look for places that inspire me and are photogenic.
 I put heavy emphasis on boutique character, being in a great location, having a view, and review scores.
 I’m going to highly recommend the hotel we booked in Centro Historico, Hotel Aguamarina.